rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/02 functional-operators.md

 ```

 `filter` applies the functional argument (called *predicate*, as it returns a `Boolean`) to each element of the list and returns
-a new list with only those elements that satisfy the predicate (i.e. for which it returns `true`)
+a new list with only those elements that satisfy the predicate (i.e. for which it returns `true`).

 Chaining Operators
 ------------------

-Using basic operators like `foreach`, `map` and `filter we can create more complex behavior. `
+Using basic operators like `foreach`, `map` and `filter` we can create more complex behavior.
 For example: *"square all odd elements of a list, discarding the even ones and printing each element of the result"*.

 ```scala